The Hendrick Smithfield becomes the first leed gold certified accommodation provider in Ireland, awarded for innovation and sustainable design

 Indoor air quality:

 The Hendrick created indoor thermal and acoustic environments that provide comfortable thermal conditions and support guest health and well-being.
-For the best indoor air quality, the hotel brings in fresh air from the outside through mechanical means in order to dilute human and product-generated air pollutants.
+For the best indoor air quality, the Hendrick brings in fresh air from the outside through mechanical means in order to dilute human and product-generated air pollutants.
 During construction, the Dublin Loft Company also restricted building materials and products with high VOC content in order to help mitigate associated exposure and health hazards while indoor air quality was protected through a combination of strategies such as envelope protection, moisture and dust management, filter replacement and air flush systems.

 Materials and resources: